 Anticipating and addressing the ethical, legal, and social implications (ELSI) of scientific developments has been a key feature of the genomic research agenda (1–4).
 Research in genomics is advancing by developing common infrastructures and research platforms, open-access and sharing policies, and new forms of international collaborations (5–12)...Read More

-This is to inform you that application form for the University of Ibadan postgraduate school for the 2014/15 session is out.
+This is to inform you that application form for the University of Ibadan postgraduate school for the 2014/15 session is still ongoing.
 Individuals who are interested in the MSc.
-Bioethics program should be apply through the UI postgraduate school website: http://pgschool.ui.edu.ng/
+Bioethics program should please apply through the UI postgraduate school website: http://pgschool.ui.edu.ng/

-Please note that application commenced on Wednesday, August 20, 2014 and would last for EXACTLY six (6) weeks.
+Please note that application has since commenced on Wednesday, August 20, 2014 and will be closing soon.

 NIH awards two new grants to explore the understanding of genomics research in Africa